pickifyappsupport/pickify-app/privacy/index.md

 To be explicit, Pickify does **not**:

-- collect or transmit any of your data to us
+- collect or transmit your in-app lists, results, settings, or game progress to us
 - use analytics, crash reporting, or telemetry services
 - include advertising or advertising identifiers
 - track you across apps or websites, or share data with data brokers